 They also have different visa requirements for different countries, so it’s best to check the official consulate website to see what applies to you.

 Here is a brief overview of each one.

 ESTA Visas – The American Visa Waiver Program

 This US visa for Australian citizens, and other qualified countries, is not a visa as such but a travel authorization.
-That means you can ONLY travel on it – do not use it for any other type of purpose!
+That means you can ONLY travel on it – do not use it for any other type of purpose such as working remotely.

 You can apply for ETSA any time before boarding your flight, but it’s best to do it at least 72 hours before.